HenestrosaDev/audiotext/README.md

               seul-contre-tous-1998.vtt
   ```

   If we transcribe the directory again with the **Google API** and the `Overwrite existing files` option unchecked, **Audiotext** won't process any files because there are already `.txt` files corresponding to all the files in the directory.
 However, if we added the file `endors-toi.wav` to the root of `files-to-transcribe`, it would be the only file that would be processed because it doesn't have a `.txt` attached to it.
-The same would happen in the `WhisperX` scenario, since `endors-toi-wav` has no transcription files generated.
+The same would happen in the `WhisperX` scenario, since `endors-toi.wav` has no transcription files generated.

   Note that if we check the `Overwrite existing files` option, all files will be processed again and the existing transcription files will be overwritten.

 - **Microphone**: To start recording, simply click the `Start recording` button to begin the process.
 The text of the button will change to `Stop recording` and its color will change to red.
 Click it to stop recording and generate the transcription.

-  Note that your operating system must recognize an input source, otherwise an error will appear in the text box indicating that no input source was detected.

   Here is a video demonstrating this feature:

   <!-- english.mp4 -->
   https://github.com/HenestrosaDev/audiotext/assets/60482743/33b9f5e2-e0bf-48f4-bfe2-363173665903

+  Note that your operating system must recognize an input source, otherwise an error will appear in the text box indicating that no input source was detected.

 - **YouTube video**: Requires an Internet connection to get the audio of the video.
 To generate the transcription, simply enter the URL of the video in the `YouTube video URL` field and click the `Generate transcription` button when you are finished adjusting the settings.